 Buy them online, ahead of time.
 The official website for booking Uffizi tickets is this one, where you’ll pay 6.50 EUR for an adult ticket or 11 EUR if there’s an exhibition, plus a 4 EUR booking fee per ticket.
+[UPDATE: As of November 1st, 2014, basic adult ticket prices are going to increase to 12.50 EUR.]
 You’ll pick the day and a time for your visit.
 (Doing an online search for Uffizi tickets will bring up lots of websites selling these tickets but don’t be surprised to see them at 23 EUR a ticket after a markup.)
 These tickets are skip-the-line tickets, but you’ll print a voucher and then you’ll still need to pick up your tickets at the Uffizi at Door Number 3, where there could be a (shorter) line of people, like you, who bought tickets online.
 Then you’ll enter the Uffizi through Door Number 1, where again there could be a (shorter) line.

 Buy a Firenze Museum Card.
 With a Firenze Card you can skip the line into the Uffizi too, but at 72 EUR per person, whether the Florence museum card is worth it depends on how many museums you plan to visit in Florence in the 72 hour period the card is valid.
 I’ve done the math for many clients to see whether it’s worth buying this card, and I haven’t yet advised anyone to buy it.
 But, you don’t need to worry about making reservations ahead of time, so that is a major plus.